klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/senior_fullstack_questions.md

 It should be made clear to the applicant that they are not expected to answer all of the questions, they should just try to answer as many questions they know answer to as possible, but it's ok if they don't have an answer for any of them.

-## Introduction

-- Can you tell us a bit about yourself?

 ## General programming questions (13 questions)

 - What is the difference between data structures: Set and List?